 With the previous F-Series platforms spanning almost two decades since a major redesign, as well as increased competition from Dodge, Ford had to go all out with their new line of trucks.
 Ford started overhauling their trucks by releasing the new F-150 in 1997, featuring a more carlike appearance and plenty of convenience features to help appeal to a wider variety of consumers.
 Two years later in 1999, the real bombshell was dropped with the introduction of the F-250/350.

-To help market the truck towards commercial buyers, Ford sought to create a more separate, dedicated heavy-duty truck platform.
+To help market the truck to commercial buyers, Ford sought to create a separate, dedicated heavy-duty truck platform.
 The all-new Super Duty, as they were referred to, would be distinguishable from the F-150 by its distinct body style, along with a heavier-duty chassis and suspension to allow for higher payload and towing capacities.
 The result was a truck that set the industry standard for the modern heavy-duty diesel pickup.

 While the F-150 featured a more rounded grille and headlights, the Super Duty was all machismo.
 A new large upright grille was prominently displayed and screamed heavy-duty truck.
 The new styling featured a tall hood line that was flanked by fenders that sat lower, similar to the revised Dodge Ram.
 The front window openings were cut lower in the front half and helped give the impression of sitting inside a semi-truck.
 It was an instant success, and the styling cues went on to influence all Ford trucks for the next 20+ years.

 On top of a completely redesigned truck, Ford also revised the 7.3L Powerstroke diesel engine and made some significant upgrades.
 An intercooler was added to cool the compressed air from the turbo.
 This air-to-air intercooler increased the horsepower potential of the engine while also reducing exhaust gas temperatures (EGT).
 Ford replaced the cam-driven mechanical pump with an electric lift pump to provide better fuel system performance.
 Another big addition was the upgraded Garrett turbocharger that now featured a wastegate.
 New higher flowing split-shot 140cc injectors were larger than the 120cc injectors used on previous generations and were also significantly quieter.